Sign In Forgot Password

 She is a Weinberg Fellow, winner of the 2019 Ho'okle Non-profit Leadership Award, 2017 AIM for Excellence in Nonprofit Management award, and one of Hawai‘i’s “Forty Under 40” by Pacific Business News.
 Deborah serves on the board of AlohaCare, and is an active volunteer with Scout Troop 33 (Manoa), and the Citizen Forester program.
 She is the past board President of both Hawaii Public Health Association and Junior League of Honolulu.

 In her spare time, she enjoys yoga, reading, and going to the beach with her husband, and their two children.
+Deborah's children both went to the Gan for preschool and are currently enrolled in the School of Jewish Studies.

 JOSH WISCH